ramdaftari/Quark-Gluon-Jet-Classification-Model/README.md

 Some Important Notes
 - Every entry int the dataset had a maximum multiplicity of particles - this maximum multipllicity differed which caused me problems while flattening.
-Hence, I split up each particle individually into an entry and each event was alloted a related ID.
+Hence, I split up each particle individually into an entry and particles of each event were alloted a common ID.
 - I first tried a random forest classification model which had a fairly low accuracy.
 - Then moved to a Gradient Boosting LightGBM model.
 - In the LightGBM model, during initial training, data analysis showed that the dataset was significantly unbalanced.